 The Lily of the Valley has been grown since 1000 BC in Eurasia.
 Large stems bloom small, white flowers in the shape of bells that smell sweet with lance-shaped leaves that are bright green.

-These small flowers can grow in a pot or in the ground.
-Lily of the valley blooms in the spring for several weeks.
+These tiny flowers can grow in a pot or on the ground.
+Lily of the Valley blooms in the spring for several weeks.
 They can boom in the early summer months in cold climates.

-The lily of the valley represents pure love, good fortune, and sweetness.
-This makes them a suitable flower to give on the 2nd wedding anniversary since the love of the young couple is still pure and sweet being in the early stages of marriage.
+The lily of the valley symbolizes pure love, good fortune, and sweetness.
+This makes them a suitable flower to give on the 2nd wedding anniversary since the young couple’s love is still pure and sweet, being in the early stages of marriage.

 The 3rd Anniversary – Sunflowers